vanesascode/command-line-cheatsheet/README.md

 "tail" command displays the last part of a file or a stream of data.
 By default, it shows the last 10 lines.
 The "-n" option is used to specify the number of lines to be shown, in this case, 5.

+### 🔷 To create an empty file named (e.g. "newfile.txt") in the current working directory:

+In Linux/mac:

+`touch access.log`

+In windows:

+`echo. > newfile.txt`

+The "echo" command redirects an empty string ("-n" prevents a newline character) to the specified file, effectively creating an empty file.